-During the past eleven years, Dr. Lieberman served as the principal consultant for the State of California’s Education and the Environment Initiative (EEI).
-The EEI is a cooperative endeavor of the California Environmental Protection Agency, the California Department of Education, the State Board of Education, the Governor’s Secretary of Education, the Integrated Waste Management Board and the Resources Agency.
-Dr. Lieberman led the development of the State’s approved “Environmental Principles and Concepts” the plan for the “EEI Curriculum.”
-In 2010, this standards-based curriculum was completed and approved by California's State Board of Education.
-The EEI Curriculum is now being disseminated to K-12 classrooms throughout California.
-The EEI Curriculum is available for downloading at: www.californiaeei.org
+Previously, Dr. Lieberman served as the principal consultant for the State of California’s Education and the Environment Initiative (EEI).
+The EEI was a cooperative endeavor of the California Environmental Protection Agency, the California Department of Education, the State Board of Education, the Governor’s Secretary of Education, the Integrated Waste Management Board and the Resources Agency.
+Dr. Lieberman led the development of the State’s approved “Environmental Principles and Concepts” and the plan for the “EEI Curriculum.”
+In 2010, this standards-based curriculum was approved by California's State Board of Education. www.californiaeei.org

-In 1995, Dr. Lieberman founded and has since directed the State Education and Environment Roundtable (SEER), originally a cooperative endeavor of departments of education in 16 states.
-SEER now works directly with schools to help them meet their academic goals through a process of continuous improvement based on the EIC Model™.
+In 1995 Dr. Lieberman founded and has since directed the State Education and Environment Roundtable (SEER), originally a cooperative endeavor of departments of education in 16 states.
+SEER works directly with schools to help them meet their academic goals through a process of continuous improvement.
 SEER's work was sponsored by The Pew Charitable Trusts.
 The Education Commission of the States recognized SEER's EIC Model™ as a "promising practice… that shows evidence of success in improving student achievement."

-Over the past 30 years, Dr. Lieberman has created and conducted professional development programs for more than 9,000 educators and other professionals, working with formal education systems at local, state, national and international levels.
+Over the past 38 years, Dr. Lieberman has created and conducted professional development programs for more than 13,000 educators and other professionals, working with formal education systems at local, state, national and international levels.
 He has designed and coordinated curriculum development programs in the United States, Costa Rica, Honduras, Colombia and Argentina.
-During the past five years, Dr. Lieberman has focused his work on professional development programs that help schools achieve school improvement goals through implementation of the EIC approach.

 Dr. Lieberman received his Ph.D. and M.A. from Princeton University and his B.A. from U.C.L.A.
-He currently serves on the Board of the Captain Planet Foundation where he chairs the Strategic Planning Committee, and is a past Chair of the Commission on Education of IUCN, the World Conservation Union.
+He is a past Chair of the Commission on Education of IUCN, the World Conservation Union.